mahavedalla/mahavedalla/docs/questions/nibbana/is-nibbana-collective,-i.e.,-is-there-one-nibbana-that-a-multitude-attain.md

-# Is Nibbāna collective, i.e., is there one Nibbāna that a multitude attain?
+Question: Is Nibbāna collective, i.e., is there one Nibbāna that a multitude attain?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: -